When an employer requires an AccessNI check

 If you're a volunteer in a role needs a standard or enhanced check, in some cases AccessNI will provide the check for free.
 For more information, go to:

 AccessNI has a special application process for transgender people who don't want to reveal their previous gender and names to the organisation requiring the disclosure.

 If you are transgender and want more information about applying for an AccessNI check, contact the Operations Manager in AccessNI:

 Working with children and vulnerable adults

-Home based occupations include:
+Home based roles include: